CRO (conversion rate optimisation) has created a storm in the world of e-commerce and B2C.

-Heat mapping creates a visual tool to show where the user clicks and hovers on the website’s pages.
-This will show you which aspects are capturing the attention of customers whether that be the content or layout of the webpage.
+Heat mapping creates a visual tool that shows where users click and hover on the website’s pages.
+This will show you which aspects are capturing the attention of customers, whether that be the content or layout of the webpage.

 More importantly, you can set up lead tracking and source.
 This is the key as it takes away from vanity metrics and puts the focus on tangible results.
 It will highlight what changes not only get more clicks, but drive more leads - this is the core of CRO.